 When the Board of Regents approved UMUC's new business model last spring, it gave UMUC the tools and flexibility to greatly expand its educational horizon.
-This White Paper has described not only what the university has achieved up to now, but has also outlined the near term future.
-What the White Paper cannot do, and what is even more exciting, is imagining those initiatives that are just beyond the horizon.
+This white paper has described not only what the university has achieved up to now, but has also outlined the near term future.
+What is more exciting-and what the white paper cannot do-is to imagine those initiatives that are just beyond the horizon.